 The Pattern Making Process, the Aptitudes, and Investments

-This is why the first set of lessons that I start with draft the basic blocks.
+When I've taught pattern making, we start by drafting the basic blocks.
 Pattern blocks are drafted from a set of measurements, they can be from a dress form, a standard measurement chart, your fit model, or your very own measurements of your body.
-I teach you how to measure the body first, because most people want to make patterns for their body type so that they can draft future patterns that fit them best.
+I've taught how to measure the body first, because most people want to make patterns for their body type so that they can draft future patterns that fit them best.
 These blocks are the most basic pattern, and all patterns are drafted from there.
 The first blocks that you draft are a front bodice block, a back bodice block, a sleeve block, a skirt block, and a pant block.

 Blocks can work great for those of you who struggle with the fit of commercial patterns.
 You can use them to compare where the dart apex is on your body compared to the pattern, where your sleeves should set, the length of your shoulder seam, the length of your shoulder span- you can lay the block over the pattern and get a quick compare.